Deep Blue Diver

 Deck Winches on the Giannis D, wrecked on Sha’ab Abu Nuhas (Photo Courtesy of Derek Aughton)

-The wreck of the Giannis D is iconic, look at any 10 shipwreck photos and her stern is likely to be in at least one of them, so the shot here is deliberately different, her main deck before the stern bridge area and her funnel, which still carries the “D” on either side to this day.
+The wreck of the Giannis D is iconic, look at any 10 shipwreck photos and her stern is likely to be in at least one of them, so the shot here is deliberately different, her Stern deck winches before the bridge area and her funnel, which still carries the “D” on either side to this day.
 I absolutely love this wreck and those of you who have spent any time on here will know that, eventually, Giannis will get a bigger piece of her own sometime soon.
 This was my very first Red Sea wreck and the excitement before we fell backwards off the little RIB, tender to the Princess Dalal, was special….I literally could not wait to dive the Giannis D, the dive brief just after breakfast had been anticipated for years, I had doubted I would ever be able to afford to dive the Red Sea, to be waking to the most beautiful Blue Sky over Abu Nuhas on the third of August of 1997 was one of the most memorable days of my life!

 The bridge of the Giannis D, her helm post still in place and glass fish everywhere (Photo Courtesy of Derek Aughton)